ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

     The search results are prepared for downloading, which means they're uploaded to the Azure storage area for your organization in the Microsoft cloud.
 The next steps show you how to download this data to your local computer.

-5. Click the **Export** tab to display the export job you just created.
-Note that export jobs have the same name as the corresponding search with **_Export** appended to the end of search name.
+5. Click the **Export** tab to display the export job you created.
+The export jobs have the same name as the corresponding search with **_Export** appended to the end of search name.

 6. Click the export job that you just created to display the export flyout page.